Condense to Conduct and Conduct to Condense

 \subsubsection{Main Notion}

-Before we present the main result of the paper, let us first quote (from \cite{dod}) the formal definition of the notion of conductance of a permutation: \begin{dfn} Consider the permutation $\pi: \{ 0,1\}^{nw} \to \{ 0,1\}^{nw}$ and the parameter $\alpha\in (0,1)$.
+Before we present the main result of the paper, let us first quote (from \cite{dod}) the formal definition of the notion of conductance of a permutation: \begin{definition} Consider the permutation $\pi: \{ 0,1\}^{nw} \to \{ 0,1\}^{nw}$ and the parameter $\alpha\in (0,1)$.
 Then $\condd(\pi)$ is equal to $d$ if:

-\end{dfn} Since the above notion is exceptionally essential for this work, to increase its readability we add an additional, intuitive understanding of this notion below preceded by one more important definition: \begin{dfn} A set $X \subset (\{0,1\}^n)^w$ will be called a \emph{discrete $q$-box of dimension $w$} if
+\end{definition} Since the above notion is exceptionally essential for this work, to increase its readability we add an additional, intuitive understanding of this notion below preceded by one more important definition: \begin{definition} A set $X \subset (\{0,1\}^n)^w$ will be called a \emph{discrete $q$-box of dimension $w$} if

 for some $X_1,\ldots, X_w \subset \{0,1\}^n$ such that $|X_1|=\ldots= |X_w|=q$.